Judson M. Brandeis, M.D.

 I became a doctor because I always enjoyed science, I enjoy working with people and I enjoy working with my hands.
 Urology is the perfect combination of those three.

 About Dr. Brandeis

-After college, Dr. Brandeis moved to Washington, D.C., to perform research on organ preservation for kidney transplantation at the American Red Cross.
-Later he attended Vanderbilt University School of Medicine, where he continued to compete in triathlons and hosted a weekly radio show on the Vanderbilt station, WRVU.
+After college Dr. Brandeis moved to Washington, D.C., to perform research on organ preservation for kidney transplantation at the American Red Cross.
+Later he attended Vanderbilt University School of Medicine, where he continued to compete in triathlons and hosted a weekly radio show on the Vanderbilt radio station, WRVU.

 Dr. Brandeis is married with four children, including twins.
 His wife is a dentist in Walnut Creek.
-He enjoys mountain and road biking, snowboarding, basketball, running and Krava Maga.
+His hobbies include mountain biking, snowboarding, basketball, running and Krava Maga.
 He enjoys coaching his children’s Lego robotics and basketball teams and spending time with his family.

 - Brown University

 - SF Magazine Top Doctor Award recipient in 2015-2018